The best life insurance for couples – Updated 2023

 With a single life insurance policy, only one person is insured.
 The death benefit is paid out to a chosen beneficiary upon the death of that person – the policy owner.
 It is not tied in any way to a person’s marital status.

-Keep in mind, if it is a term life insurance policy, the payout will be made if the death occurs during the term of the policy.
+Keep in mind, if it is a term life insurance policy, the payout will be made if the death occurs during the term of the policy, the period of time you choose as your coverage length.
 If it is a permanent life insurance policy, there is no term, and the payout will happen whenever the life insured dies, as long as the policy is in force.

 Joint first-to-die life insurance policy

 Joint first-to-die life insurance covers the lives of two or more people (usually two).
-Under this policy, a single amount of coverage is placed on two or more lives insured, and the death benefit is paid out upon the death of the first person to die.
+Under this type of life insurance policy, a single amount of coverage is placed on two or more insured lives, and the death benefit is paid out upon the death of the first person to die.

 Joint last-to-die life insurance policy